andrewlock/NetEscapades.Configuration/README.md

 ## YAML configuration provider

-A yaml configuration provider that uses [YamlDotNet](https://github.com/aaubry/YamlDotNet) to load and parse your YAML files.
+A YAML configuration provider that uses [YamlDotNet](https://github.com/aaubry/YamlDotNet) to load and parse your YAML files.

 ### Installing